Frequently Asked Questions

 Why is there a DANGER/CAUTION sign on my chemical fume hood?

-EHS annually inspects over 700 chemical fume hoods on campus.
+EHS annually inspects over 950 chemical fume hoods on campus.
 Hood face velocity (average flow rate of air being pulled into the hood) is the primary function necessary to prevent exposure to airborne hazardous materials.
 Hoods found to have serious flow rate deficiencies are posted with CAUTION or DANGER warning signs to indicate usage limitations.
-EHS submits work orders for hood repair to Facility Services, and hoods or reinspected when repairs are completed.
-For more information about fume hoods go to this link EHS Fume Hood Inspection.
+EHS submits work orders for hood repair to Facility Services, and hoods are re-inspected when repairs are completed.
+For more information about fume hoods go to EHS Fume Hood Inspection.

 Is there laboratory safety training on the EHS website?

-Yes, there are many on-line safety training classes that pertain to the laboratories on the EHS website.
+Yes, there are many on-line safety training classes that pertain to the laboratories on EHS Assistant On-line Training Page in the EHS website.
 There are on-line classes that are required for Laboratory Accreditation and to comply with Federal regulations.
 All active lab personal are required to take Laboratory Safety, Emergency Response, Hazard Communication, and Hazardous Waste Handling.
+Take Cylinder Safety if you handle gas cylinders.
 If you work with biological materials, you are required to take the Basic Biosafety course.
-Take Cylinder Safety if you handle gas cylinders.
-They can be accessed from the EHS web site under the EHS Assistant Web Portal.
-Additional biological laboratories safety training classes are found under the Biological Safety header.
-Additional general safety topics can be found under the Training Header.
+If you work with BL2 or BL3 materials, there are additional biological laboratories safety training classes required.

 Are there really rules for chemical storage?

 Guidelines for chemical storage were developed to prevent chemicals in storage from reacting with each other.
-Guidelines and examples can be found in the Laboratory Safety and Hazardous Waste Handling safety classes found on the EHS web site under Laboratory Safety.
+In general, chemicals need to be stored by chemical classes in separate areas.
+Guidelines and examples can be found in the Laboratory Safety and Hazardous Waste Handling safety classes found on the EHS web site under the EHS Assistant Portal Page

 How do I put chemicals on the inventory and how do I take them off?
 Isn’t it difficult?

 Adding or deleting chemicals to the chemicals inventory system is not difficult once you become familiar with the system.
-An instructional Powerpoint presentation can be found under the Laboratory Safety heading and then the Chemical Inventory section.
+A general add/delete tutorial on the chemical inventory process can be found on the EHS Assistant Portal Page.

 What type of laboratory training may be required for our lab personnel?

-If you are doing recombinant DNA work please refer to the NIH publication, NIH Guidelines for Research Involving Recombinant DNA Molecules, URL,
+If you are doing recombinant DNA work please refer to the NIH publication, NIH Guidelines for Research Involving Recombinant DNA Molecules.

 What is involved in a biological safety inspection and what does the inspector look for?